bokeh/bokeh/sphinx/source/docs/quickstart/installation.rst

     conda install bokeh

-This will install the most recent published Bokeh release from the `Anaconda, Inc.`_ package repository, along with all dependencies.
+This will install the most recent published Bokeh release from the [Anaconda, Inc. package repository LINK TBD], along with all dependencies.

 Alternatively, it is possible to install from PyPI using ``pip``: